tsvensen/GruntStart/README.md

 * <code>grunt minify</code> will run the default task above and compress images with Yahoo!
 [SmushIt](http://www.smushit.com/ysmush.it/).
 * <code>grunt watch</code> is not a custom task, but inteded to run while developing to see live linting and minification results.

-Grunt watch is truely where the power of Grunt shines as the default task is ran after each watched file is changed.
+Grunt watch is truly where the power of Grunt shines as the default task is ran after each watched file is changed.
 See the quick tutorial below to learn more.

 #### Understanding The Watch Task
 1. Open up a command line instance and navigate to the project directory where Grunt is set up.